 We focus our research on companies in the most undervalued 20% of the investment universe.
-While we do not restrict the investment universe based on any ESG issue or exclusionary list, we can exclude holdings if so-directed by a client.
-If we identify a financially material investment issue (ESG or otherwise) that management doesn't have a clear plan to remediate, we may avoid investing, or exit an existing position altogether.
+While we do not restrict the investment universe based on any ESG issue or exclusionary list, we can exclude holdings in individual portfolios if so directed by a client.
+If we identify a financially material investment issue (ESG or otherwise) that management does not have a clear plan to remediate, we may avoid investing, or we may exit an existing position altogether.

-Some ESG issues may not have a clear financial impact on earnings but are deemed material societal risks, and therefore we assign them the same level of importance as material financial risks.
-At present, these issues include use of child labor and/or involvement in human trafficking.
+We deem certain ESG issues to be material societal risks.
+While these issues may not have a direct impact on earnings, we assign them the same level of importance as material financial risks.
+At present, these issues include the use of child labor and/or involvement in human trafficking.
 We plan to continually evaluate these issues and may add additional issues to this list in the future.

-Once a name is selected for research, it is assigned to an analyst based upon its industry.
+Once a company is selected for research, it is assigned to an analyst based upon its industry.
 Initially, we identify a short list of reasons why the stock is underperforming and a series of research questions for deeper exploration.
-This initial review can raise ESG issues that materially affect a company's earnings.
+During this initial review, the industry analyst may discover issues that materially affect a company's earnings, including ESG issues.
 The industry analyst will review his/her findings with our portfolio management team to determine if further analysis of the business is warranted.
-Analysts consider ratings and research produced by a variety of third-party ESG data providers and refer to industry ESG standards and principles as appropriate.
+As part of the research process, analysts consider ratings and research produced by a variety of third-party ESG data providers and refer to industry ESG standards and principles as appropriate.